leo7r/RealFaceDataset/README.md

 ## Introduction
-The Real Face dataset is a pedestrian face detection benchmark dataset in the wild, containing over 11000 images and over 55000 detected faces in various ambient conditions.
+This repository contains a data collection of over 11000 pedestrian images taken in the wild.
+The data was collected from a variety of sources in the hope of creating a benchmark dataset for pedestrian face detection / recognition research.
+The dataset contains over 55000 detected faces.
+The dataset is freely available for academic research purposes.

 ## Race Composition